Frequently asked questions

 "Maud" shares three letters with "markup";

 The library is efficient and austere, like the character;

-There is a notable website called "HTML5 Rocks", and Maud (the character) is a geologist.
+Google used to maintain a site called "HTML5 Rocks", and Maud (the character) is a geologist.

 html! always allocate a